TLDR

 Integration with Fund Accounting

 Reserve tracking is not useful in isolation.
-It needs to connect to the fund accounting system that tracks actual deposits, withdrawals, and interest.
-BoardStack handles both: fund accounting with operating/reserve separation and reserve balance tracking against study projections, starting at $20/month.
+It needs reliable fund accounting that tracks actual deposits, withdrawals, and interest.
+BoardStack handles fund accounting with operating/reserve separation and reserve balance visibility, while study projections remain in the reserve study workflow.
+Plans start at $14.50/month billed annually with LAUNCH50.

 - An engineering and financial analysis that inventories an HOA common area components, estimates their remaining useful life, and calculates the annual funding needed to replace them without special assessments.